base32-llc/typescript-boilerplate/README.md

 Contains these tools:

 1. Prettier for code formatting
-2. TSLint for linting
+2. ESLint for linting
-3. Husky & lint-staged for pre-commit hooks (currently foirmats and then lints the code pre-commit)
+3. .env for loading environment variables
+4. My favorite logging library, electron-log

 All of your typescript files should go in the `./src` directory, and the compiled javscript will be available at `./dist`.